Direct Factory Outlet: South Wharf

 DFO South Wharf is located in South Wharf, about 2 km south-west of the Melbourne central business district.
-It opened in 2009.
+It opened in 2009, after moving from its previous location on Spencer Street.
+The former site has since remained an outlet centre, now known as the Spencer Outlet Centre.
 In April 2019, Vicinity Centres became the sole shareholder after buying out the Plenary Group.